GM walkout brings factories and warehouses to a standstill

 But union spokesman Brian Rothenberg said the two sides have come to terms on only 2% of the contract.
 "We've got 98% to go," he said Monday.

-Asked about the possibility of federal mediation, President Donald Trump, said it's possible if the company and union want it.

-"Hopefully they'll be able to work out the GM strike quickly," Trump said before leaving the White House for New Mexico.
-"Hopefully, they're going to work it out quickly and solidly."

-Wall Street did not like seeing the union picketers.
-GM shares closed Monday down 4.2 percent to $37.21.
+Wall Street did not like seeing the picketers.
+GM shares were down 4 percent in afternoon trading to $37.29.

 On the picket line Monday at GM's transmission plant in Toledo, Ohio, workers who said they have been with the company for more than 30 years were concerned for younger colleagues who are making less money under GM's two-tier wage scale and have fewer benefits.